Promoted by:

 While there are a rare few loans that come through RedZed's proprietary channel, the vast majority are handled by our third-party partners.

-RedZed is a supporter of small business and that includes the brokers partners: "We are there for brokers.
+RedZed is a supporter of small business and that includes the broker partners they deal with: "We are there for brokers.
 We think of brokers.
 Brokers are self-employed, right?
 They're small business owners, most of them," said Cordle.

 "Most businesses in this country are small business owners and self-employed and they are the biggest employers in the country so they're critical to the overall economy.
 We're there to support them and help them."